-Precept £701,500

-Council Tax Base 10,760.08 = £65.19
+Precept £701,500 Council Tax Base 10,585.31 = £66.27

-This is an increase of 68 pence per year or 1.1%.
-There is a possibility, however, that given the houses being built at sites including Lower Howsell and Mill Lane that the Council tax base may increase, thus spreading the precept over more households and reducing the charge.
+This is an increase of £1.76 per year.
+It seems likely, however, that given the houses being built at sites including Lower Howsell and Mill Lane that the Council tax base may increase, thus spreading the precept over more households and reducing the charge.